engity-com/bifroest/docs/reference/cli/audit/producer-id.md

 # `bifroest audit producer-id`

-Prints the 64-character lowercase hexadecimal producer ID derived from the selected audit log's **local signing private key**, not from the journal.
+Prints the 64-character lowercase hexadecimal producer ID derived from the selected entry's **local signing private key**, not from the journal.
+It also works when only session recording is enabled.
 It does not create a missing identity or access audit records.
 The ID is safe to transfer; the signing private key is not.

 ## Syntax